Omicron Sagittarii: Nomenclature

+Properties

 This is an aging giant star with a stellar classification of G9IIIb.
 It is classified as a red clump giant, suggesting it is on the horizontal branch undergoing core helium fusion.
 The star is 2.39 billion years old with 1.80 times the mass of the Sun.
 It has expanded to 12 times the radius of the Sun and is radiating 67 times the Sun's luminosity from its swollen photosphere at an effective temperature of 4,744 K.

 It has a faint, magnitude 13.8 companion, designated component B and positioned 38.4 arcsecond away along a position angle of 252°, as of 2010.